amasterenko/job4j_cams_aggregator/README.md

 }
 ]

-The response format:
+The format of the response:
 ● id - number, cam ID.
 ● sourceDataUrl - string, link to the cam source data.
 ● tokenDataUrl - string, link to the cam security token.

-The response to _sourceDataUrl_ request:
+The format of the response to _sourceDataUrl_ request:
 ● urlType - string, type of link to video-stream.
 Possible values: "LIVE", "ARCHIVE".
 ● videoUrl - string, link to video-stream.

-The response to _tokenDataUrl_ request:
+The format of the response to _tokenDataUrl_ request:
 ● ttl - number, time to live of the token.

 The goal is to aggregate data for each cam.

-Expected result:
+The expected result:
 >[
 {
 "id": 1,